When to Visit Lapland:

 Daylight Hours in Lapland in January

-At the beginning of January, the latitude of Rovaniemi gets about 3 to 4 hours of actual sunlight per day.
+At the beginning of January, the latitude of Rovaniemi gets about 4 hours of actual sunlight per day.
 Toward the end of the month, the amount of light increases rapidly, and by the close of January, the day length is closer to 6 hours.

 February Weather & Climate in Lapland